casper-devrel/docs-redux/cspr-docs/docs/concepts/glossary/A.md

 ## Account {#account}

 An Account is a structure that represents a user on a Casper network.
 Information on creating an account can be found [here](../design/casper-design.md#accounts-head).
-Casper's Condor release introduces the concept of an [addressable entity](#addressable-entity), which contains an account entity type that supersedes legacy accounts.

 ## Account Hash {#account-hash}

 The account hash is a 32-byte hash of the public key representing the user account.
 Information on generating an account hash can be found [here](https://support.casperlabs.io/hc/en-gb/articles/13781616975131-How-do-I-generate-an-account-hash-).

-## Addressable Entity {#addressable-entity}

-An addressable entity is a post-2.0 type that merges the concept of an `Account` and a `Contract`, bringing in features from both.
-More information can be found [here](../addressable-entity.md).

 ## AssemblyScript {#assemblyscript}